-B.Com.B.A.Degree
+B.COM.
+B.A.
+Degree

-(For the students admitted during the academic year 2019-20 and onwards)
+(For the students admitted during the academic year 2020-21 and onwards)

-Programme : Bachelor of Commerce with Business Analytics
+Programme: Bachelor of Commerce with Business Analytics

-Eligibility:
+Eligibility

-A pass in Higher Secondary Examination with any Academic stream or Vocational stream as one of the subject and as per the norms set by the Government of Tamilnadu or an Examination accepted as equivalent there to by the Academic Council, subject to such conditions as may be prescribed there to are permitted to appear and qualify for the Bachelor of Commerce with Business Analytics Degree Examinations of this College after a course of study of three academic years.
+A candidate who has passed in Higher Secondary Examination with any Academic Stream or Vocational Stream as one of the subjects under Higher Secondary Board of Examination and as per the norms set by the Government of Tamil Nadu or an Examination accepted as equivalent thereto by the Academic Council, subject to such conditions as may be prescribed thereto are permitted to appear and qualify for the Bachelor of Commerce with Business Analytics Degree Examination of this College after a programme of study of three academic years.

-Programme Educational Objectives:
+Programme Educational Objectives